 Last updated on 14 July

 Your health is our number 1 priority.
 To ensure your health is protected, St Vincent’s Clinic has put in place safeguards and containment precautions to minimize the spread of COVID-19.

 To all patients and visitors

-For the safety of our patients, you will be required to go through a health screening, comprising a questionnaire and a temperature check, at our main entrance as of 15th April.
+For the safety of our patients, you will be required to go through a health screening, comprising a questionnaire and a temperature check, at our main entrance.

 Please contact your Doctor for advice prior to arrival at the Clinic if you have:

 • developed COVID-19 symptoms such as fever, cough, sore throat or shortness of breath